gazebosim/docs/jetty/install_windows_src.md

 > ```
 > Remember to set the same partition in all other consoles.

-### Gazebo GUI workaround

-Although running `gz sim` without arguments is not supported on Windows, the `gz sim -g` command is  supported, and you can use it to launch the graphical interface on Windows.

-This should allow you to run the GUI in a separate console, connecting to the server running in another console.

 ## Uninstalling source-based install

 A source-based install can be "uninstalled" using several methods, depending on